elidaian/sudoku/doc/algorithms.rst

 * Run in a loop, until no change is done or the board is fully solved:

   #. | Fill cells that have only one possible symbol with the only possible symbol.
+     | If there is a cell without an assigned symbol and without any possible symbol, then this board has no solution.
      | See :meth:`~edsudoku.impl.board.BoardImpl._fill_one_possible` for implementation.
   #. | Split groups when possible.
      | A group of size :math:`n` can be split if there is a subgroup of size :math:`0 < k < n` cells in this group,